 You can use the GeoExpress graphical user interface to complete all compression and manipulation tasks.
-To start GeoExpress, double-click the desktop icon or on Windows 8 through 10, go to the Apps screen and click GeoExpress 10 under LizardTech; on Windows 7, choose Start > All Programs > LizardTech > GeoExpress > GeoExpress 10.
+To access the graphical user interface, double-click the desktop icon; on Windows 7, choose Start > All Programs > LizardTech > GeoExpress > GeoExpress 9.5; on Windows 8 through 10, go to the Apps screen and click GeoExpress 9.5 under LizardTech.